 I'm pleased to announce a new addition to the team!
 Molly has written for a number of other publications in Chicago and started writing for us a few weeks ago.
 Currently, she's covering the downtown sandwich scene, but that's only the beginning of her food obsessions.

-Entries tagged with 'meet and eat'
+'meet and eat' on Serious Eats

 Since Amber started with us back in January, she's covered a little of everything.
 Though she started with sandwiches, she also took over the Vegetarian Option column.
 Somehow, she's also found time to write about where you should eat during Restaurant Week and where to find American caviar.
 I'm so thrilled to have her on the team, even if food writing is only one part of her busy career.